expo/expo/docs/pages/eas-metadata/getting-started.md

 }
 ```

-> By default EAS Metadata will use the **store.config.json** file in your project.
-You can change the name and location of the file by [configuring the `metadataPath` on the EAS Submit](../submit/eas-json.md#metadatapath) profile.
+> EAS Metadata will use the **store.config.json** file in the project root by default; you can change the name and location of the file by [configuring the `metadataPath` on the EAS Submit profile](../submit/eas-json.md#metadatapath).

 ## Update the local store configuration